Effects of Different Closure Choices in Core-Collapse Supernova Simulations: Results

 \subsection{2D Simulations}

 { We test our findings in 1D with a few 2D simulations.
-They were done with the 16 $M_\odot$ progenitor of \citet{sukhbold2018} using the 1) Levermore, 2) Levermore with Shibata interpolation (denoted by Levermore (S) hereafter), 3) Minerbo and 4) Wilson closures as four representative closures.
+They were done with the 16 $M_\odot$ progenitor of \citet{sukhbold2018} using the 1) Levermore, 2) Levermore with Shibata interpolation (denoted by Levermore (S) hereafter), 3) Minerbo, 4) Wilson, {5) Kersahw, and 6) MEFD} closures as representative closures.
 Figure \ref{fig:2D-evolution} shows the temporal evolution of the shock radii, neutrino luminosities, heating rates, and spectra of electron-type neutrinos.
 Same as in 1D, differences in luminosities and spectra are quite minor.
-In the shock radius panel, we can see that the Levermore, Levermore (S), and Minerbo closures not only explode at roughly the same time, but also have comparable shock velocities.
-However, the Wilson closure has a larger shock radius than the others and explodes earlier.
+In the shock radius panel, {we can see that all simulations have comparable shock velocities.
+The Levermore, Levermore (S), Minerbo, and MEFD closures explode at roughly the same time, while the Wilson and Kershaw closures seem to explode a bit earlier based on the mean shock radii}.
 From the 1D shock evolution plot (top right panel in Figure \ref{fig:rs-all}), we know that the Si-O interface accretes at about 0.2 seconds after bounce.
-The maximum shock radius in the Wilson closure simulation keeps increasing after that interface is accreted, while the maximum shock radii in the other simulations stay at 500 km for about 100 ms before they actually explode.
 The differences between the Wilson and other closures can also be seen in the heating rate panel, in which the Wilson closure has a higher heating rate after 0.03 seconds and until it explodes at $\sim$0.2 seconds.
 The Minerbo closure has a higher heating rate after $\sim$0.5 seconds; this is probably due to the different explosion morphology, itself in part a consequence of the chaotic nature of the turbulent flow.

 Figure \ref{fig:2D-profiles} shows the angle-averaged profiles of density, $Y_e$, entropy, and temperature.
 Profiles at $t-t_0=0.05$, $0.1$ and $0.4$ seconds after bounce are plotted.
 For profiles at 0.05 and 0.1 seconds after bounce, the conclusion is the same as in 1D.
 Differences in $S$ and $T$ occur only near the stalled shock.
 The $\rho$ and $Y_e$ profiles are stretched to comport with their shock radii.
 The profiles at $\sim$0.4 seconds have larger differences, especially the entropy profile.
 However, this is likely due to the different explosion morphologies caused by chaos, rather than due to the differences in the closures, since that model too explodes at $\sim$0.2-0.3 seconds after bounce.